 First uncrewed test flight of the SLS and Orion system around the Moon.

-In PreparationCrewed Moon landing.
-Two astronauts will walk on the lunar surface.
+PlannedFirst Moon landing.
+Two astronauts will walk on the lunar surface at the South Pole.

 TargetThe technology bringing us back to the Moon